73bri/Masterthesis-Data-Sience-in-action/README.md

 # Masterthesis-Datasience-in-action
-A R Markdown file containing the code of thesis project.
+An R Markdown file containing the code of my thesis project.